carlosfernandescrypt/carlosfernandescrypt.github.io/README.md

-# Data science portfolio by Carlos Fernandes
+# portfolio by Carlos Fernandes
 ## [Click here to see my Resume/CV](https://github.com/carlosfernandescrypt/carlosfernandescrypt.github.io/blob/main/carlosfernandesCV-.pdf)
 This portfolio is a compilation of notebooks and projects with data analysis, data engineering and machine learning.